 Another way to stay calmer in the airport is to be sure of your departure terminal.
-At bigger airports like the one in Singapore for example, mistaking your terminal can be a disaster.
+At bigger airports, mistaking your terminal can be a disaster.
 Before you go, check the terminal maps.
 If you have to take a shuttle train, identify which stop is yours.

 Another common problem is just barely making it to the gate on time.
 For example, I spend almost half an hour getting from security to my gate when departing a flight in Shanghai.

 Don't Check Your Bags

 If you can afford to travel lightly, I can’t recommend this tip enough.
 I’ve traveled for months at a time and I’ve never needed to check a bag on a flight.

 The most important reason not to check luggage is the time you’ll save.
-Simply eliminating the wait od both checking and retrieving your baggage will reduce airport stress.
+Simply eliminating the wait of checking and retrieving your baggage will reduce airport stress.
 Pack only what you need.
-If you need a bit of help, check out my tips for packing light.
+If you need some help, check out my tips for packing light.